-GemStone includes the statmonitor utility, which records statistics about GemStone processes to a disk file.
 You can configure the processes for which statistics are recorded, how frequently the statistics are collected, and other details.
-See statmonitor on page 398 for more information.
+See the options and examples on page 420.
 Both GemStone-specific and operating system statistics are collected.
 The operating system statistics include general host information as well as information specific to the individual GemStone processes.